Chapter Four: Part 4—Alberta #5 (Anamnesis)

 She looked at his bleeding hand and the stone that he held.
 “It looks like long enough.
 We are about to die, we need you.”

 He resigned and felt the ground on his toes and could feel the air of the air.
 He looked and saw his wife returning from the depth of the forest with Freedom and a small collection of food.
 They sat together and ate as a family.
-They boy had grown, but he was coarse and slowly losing skin.
+The boy had grown, but he was coarse and slowly losing skin.
 He knew then that he must bring them to the structure in the field.
-He took down the structures and he packed them onto his back and the woman with visions’ back and the wife carried the child and they left in the night.
+He took down the structures and he packed them onto his and the woman with visions backs and his wife carried the child and they all left in the night.